Responsible Use of Animals in Research and Production

 The use of animals in research raises dilemmas not only for scientists who use these animals as part of their research projects, but also for society as a whole.
 For Sanofi, the current consensus is that the use of animals in research and production is justified only if there are clear benefits for human health.
 As a key element of Corporate Social Responsibility, Sanofi is committed to complying with regulations and standards on animal use, and even going beyond, and developing alternative approaches.

 Our research, development and production activities are spread across all continents.
-To promote a common vision of animal protection throughout the company, a Group-level Policy on Animal Protection applies to all animal uses by Sanofi.
-The essential principles of this Policy are included in the Sanofi Code of Conduct.
+To promote a common vision of animal protection throughout the company, group-level principles on animal protection apply to all animal uses by Sanofi.
+These core principles are included in the Sanofi Code of Conduct.

 The most predictive scientific approaches must be chosen to ensure the safety and efficacy of new drugs and vaccines and those already on the market.
 For example, vaccine batch testing remains internationally mandatory before batch release for public health reasons, and for the majority of vaccines we develop, the use of animals for these tests is a legal obligation to ensure the safety and efficacy of marketed vaccines.
 However, as soon as science makes it possible to do things differently, everything is done to develop an alternative method and have its validity officially recognized.